hot-meal/javascript-best-practices/README.md

 let and const allow you to create block-scoped local variables.

-let can be re-declared (in a different scope) while const can’t.

 Unlike var, neither let or const becomes available as a property of the window object in (DOM programming), so they can’t be accessed, and therefore overridden, by other scripts.

-You can define let with or without a value, but it can only read or written to after initialisation.
-However you cannot declare const without a value:

 ```javascript
 let localVar;